Mathmode/COURSE-NNs-PDEs/install/README.md

   ```
 To go inside the environment we have created, we need to activate it
    ```
-   conda activate keras
+   conda activate course
    ```

 To list all of the packages in the active environment:
   ```
   conda list
   ```
-To remove a package such as Keras in the current environment:
+To remove a package, such as Keras, in the current environment:
   ```
   conda remove keras
   ```